Worried about falls? Physical therapy may help.

-Tripping and falling is often a worry for older adults, and for good reason—more than one in four fall each year.
+Tripping and falling is often a worry for older adults, and for good reason—more than one in four falls each year.
 So, it’s no surprise that families and caregivers spend a lot of energy ensuring loved ones’ homes are set up with fall prevention in mind.
 But what’s often overlooked is the impact physical therapy can have when it comes to keeping them safe.
 Here’s how.

 Protecting loved ones from falling

 While most falls aren’t serious, one in five falls leads to painful problems like broken bones or even head injuries.
-Injuries from falls can also lead a person into a long recovery period, and can affect many aspects of their day-to-day life, including how they get around in their home, cook or bathe.
+Injuries from falls can also lead a person into a long recovery period and can affect many aspects of their day-to-day life, including how they get around in their home, cook, or bathe.

 It’s important to protect your loved ones who may be at a higher risk of falls due to their health problems or other issues.
 For example, a person may be at an increased risk of falling if they have: